Jupiter, The Giant Of Our Solar System

 additional details.
 You can also see the 4 Galilean moons of Jupiter.
 In fact,

-the big moons of Jupiter are even visible as pin points of light through
+the big moons of Jupiter, as mentioned earlier, are even visible as pin points of light through

 You can get more out of Jupiter observing sessions if you plan a bit before